minhnguyencrypted/cinemax-site/CONTRIBUTING.md

 # Contributing to Cinemax Site
 Some conventions and rules you should follow when contributing to the project.

+When you start contributing to the project, you should create your own branch and commit your changes to it.
+Once you're ready, feel free to make a pull request.
+First and foremost, here's what you should follow.

 ## Commit messages
 Commit messages contains 2 parts: **Title** and **Body**